twesleyb/presentations/SwipProteomics/README.md

 ### Appearance of cytoscape graphs
 * avoid apply global defaults like `width: '100%'`
 * style div element with css!
-* graphs/figures inserted with reveald3 only render when hosted
+* graphs/figures inserted with `reveald3` only render when hosted locally...